adonix-org/postrise/README.md

 ## :zap: Events

-The **Postrise** architecture supports listening to both the data source and server lifecycle.
+The **Postrise** architecture supports subscriptions to the data source and server lifecycle.

 Two interfaces are provided for data source events: